 After graduating from Melbourne University, David worked as an accountant for a number of years.
-He then studied at Melbourne Bible Institute for two years, followed by three years at Morling Baptist College (NSW).
+He then studied at Melbourne Bible Institute for two years, followed by three years at Morling Baptist College.
 He pastored a church for two years and was ordained as a Baptist minister.
-From 1968 David and his wife Margaret served at CLTC where David was a lecturer, Head of Bible and Theology and then Principal.
-Margaret filled various supporting roles.
-After 16 years at CLTC they returned to Australia with their family, where David lectured at Bible College of Victoria (now Melbourne School of Theology) in Missiology, Theology and Discipleship.
-In 1990 he became the Principal of BCV, a position he held for 15 years.
-David and Margaret currently work with Pioneers Australia in Member Care, Leadership Training and Special Projects.
+From 1968, David and his wife Margaret served at CLTC where David was a lecturer, Head of Bible and Theology and then Principal.
+After 16 years at CLTC they returned to Australia with their family, where David lectured at Bible College of Victoria.
+From 1990 to 2005 he was Principal of BCV.
+David and Margaret currently work with Pioneers Australia in member care and leadership training.